sisatech/sisatech.github.io/docs/vcli.md

 Congratulations!
 You're ready to get to work with the Vorteil Command Line Interface!

-### For other Linux flavours
+### For Linux distrobutions using rpm

-Run the following command in order to add our Debian repository.
+Run the following command in order to add our RPM repository.

 		$ curl -s https://packagecloud.io/install/repositories/sisatech/vcli/script.rpm.sh | sudo bash